 In 2013-14, 83% of young people requiring foster care were placed with Tri-borough foster carers.
-Since April 2014, 71% (35 of the 55) children or young people requiring foster placements have been placed with Tri-B foster carers.
-Five referrals are ongoing which may improve the current performance rate.
+Since April 2014, 68% (47 of the 69) children or young people requiring foster placements have been placed with Tri-B foster carers.
+Seven referrals are ongoing which may improve the current performance rate.

-1.4 We will ensure that all children, in new proceedings starting 1 April 2014, with a plan for adoption, will be placed with their adopters within 12 months of coming into care.
+1.4 We will ensure that all children, in new proceedings starting 1 April 2013, with a plan for adoption, will be placed with their adopters within 12 months of coming into care.

-Since 1st April 2013, twelve children have had placement orders starting.
-Of these, eight have been placed with adopters four within 12 months of the placement order and four exceeding the timescale.
-Of the remaining four children waiting to be placed with adopters, two have currently exceeded the 12 month timescale and are yet to be placed.
-Two have yet to be placed and are currently within the 12 month timescale so the performance rate may improve.
+Since 1st April 2013, thirteen children have had placement orders starting.
+Of these, nine have been placed with adopters four within 12 months of the placement order.
+Of the remaining four children waiting to be placed with adopters, three have currently exceeded the 12 month timescale and are yet to be placed.
+One has yet to be placed and is currently within the 12 month timescale so the performance rate may improve.